 Lower Healthcare Costs

-Pharmacies had lower average direct costs paid per adult vaccination than physician offices and other medical settings—by 16% – 26% and 11% – 20%, respectively—when both health plan and enrollees’ perspectives were considered.3
+Pharmacies had lower average direct costs paid per adult vaccination than physician offices and other medical settings (16% – 26% and 11% – 20%, respectively) when both health plan and enrollees’ perspectives were considered.3

 Pneumonia Vaccination Status

 Pneumonia vaccinations could help the CDC’s Healthy People 2020 goal to “increase immunization rates and reduce preventable infectious diseases.”
-Current stats show: about 900,000 people get pneumococcal pneumonia every year, leading to as many as 400,000 hospitalizations and 19,000 deaths.
+Stats show: About 900,000 people get pneumococcal pneumonia every year, leading to as many as 400,000 hospitalizations and 19,000 deaths.
 Less than 64 percent of adults 65 and older have received pneumococcal vaccines.4

-Pharmacies interested in tracking over 8 million influenza patients can do so within EQuIPP™.
-EQuIPP™ displays select payers’ patient outliers who have yet to receive their flu shot, allowing you to identify opportunities for patient outreach and immunization.
-By clicking on the outliers button with the magnifying glass in the screenshot below, you can view potential immunization opportunities.
+Pharmacies interested in tracking their influenza patients can do so within EQUIPP®.
+EQUIPP® displays select payers’ patient outliers who have yet to receive their flu shot, allowing you to identify opportunities for patient outreach and immunization.

 The Annual Influenza Vaccination Measure focuses on the influenza vaccination rate for health plan patients 18 years or older.
 It coordinates medical claims data with pharmacy data to calculate a performance score (to help account for your patients who may have already received the vaccination through their provider office).
 Members are attributed to the pharmacy filling the majority of their medications.

-Help your communities stay healthy by giving vaccinations at your pharmacy.
-The EQuIPP™ Educational Video “Immunization Measures Explained” offers a few strategy tips for you and your pharmacy staff to increase vaccinations.
-It also briefly discusses the CDC adult vaccination guidelines.
-Click to watch the video, which is part of the EQuIPP™ Educational Video Library.
+Our “Immunization Measures Explained” educational video offers a few strategy tips for you and your pharmacy staff to increase vaccinations and briefly discusses the CDC adult vaccination guidelines.
+Check it out.